stephaneVercouillieBMID/slate/source/v2/test.html.md

   <li>itsme® terms and conditions.
 If you require a copy of this please contact onboarding@itsme.be.</li>
 </ul>

-Our onboarding team will review your project and get in touch within 3 days with your credentials which need to be used for the integration:
+Our onboarding team will review your project and get in touch within 3 days with your credentials:
 <ul>
   <li>a <i>"client_id"</i></li>
   <li>a <i>"service_code"</i></li>